 Can beginners train on regulation beams?

-Yes, but low or floor beams are safer for building early confidence and control.
+Yes, but low or floor beams are safer for building confidence.

 Why are home beams shorter?